 Dr. Holly Reed Wildlife Conservation Fund

-It’s a passion that drives us to protect threatened species and their habitats, from the jungles of Borneo to the wetlands of Western Washington.
+It’s the passion that drives us to protect threatened and endangered species and their habitats, from the jungles of Sumatra to the wetlands of Western Washington.

-Since 2002, the Zoo Society's Dr. Holly Reed Wildlife Conservation Fund has provided more than $1.4 million in grants to study and conserve wildlife and wild places, benefiting a diverse range of creatures from frogs and fish to wolves and walruses.
-The conservation grants also have advanced the health and management of the Zoo’s animals through studies of animal behavior and reproduction.
+Since 2002, The Zoo Society's Dr. Holly Reed Wildlife Conservation Fund has provided more than $1.8 million in grants to benefit a diverse range of endangered species from exotic Sumatran tigers to hammerhead and other sharks, to red wolves and walruses.

 Sumatran tiger conservation

 Poachers are hunted and brought to justice.
 Tigers caught in snares are rescued and released.
 Wildlife Response Units work with villages to address human-tiger conflict and prevent illegal habitat loss.
 Only a few hundred Sumatran tigers remain in the wild on their native Indonesian island of Sumatra.
-Grants from the Dr. Holly Reed fund help the Association of Zoos & Aquariums’ Tiger Conservation Campaign’s support this critical conservation work.
+Grants from the Dr. Holly Reed Fund help the Association of Zoos & Aquariums’ Tiger Conservation Campaign support this critical work to save a vanishing species.

 Working on behalf of clouded leopards